-Hypromag Ltd was founded in 2018 by four original directors David Kennedy, Rex Harris, John Speight and Allan Walton.
+HyProMag was founded in 2018 by the late Professor Emeritus Rex Harris, former Head of The Magnetic Materials Group (“MMG”) within the School of Metallurgy and Materials at the University of Birmingham; Professor Allan Walton, current Head of the MMG; and two Honorary Fellows, Dr John Speight and Mr David Kennedy, leading world experts in the field of rare earth magnetic materials, alloys and hydrogen technology, with significant industry experience.
+Following a transaction completed in August 2023, HyProMag is 100% owned by Maginito Limited, a 90% owned subsidiary of UK and Canada listed, Mkango Resources Ltd (TSXV/AIM:MKA).
 Our aim is to develop a full recycling supply chain for rare earth magnets based upon neodymium iron boron (NdFeB).
-Hypromag has licensed the patented technology called HPMS (Hydrogen Processing of Magnet Scrap) developed in the Magnetic Materials Group (MMG) at the University of Birmingham.
+HyProMag has licensed the patented technology called HPMS (Hydrogen Processing of Magnet Scrap) developed in the Magnetic Materials Group (MMG) at the University of Birmingham.
 This patent and related Intellectual Property is at the core of HyProMag.
 HPMS is a hydrogen based process which is used to extract NdFeB magnets from electrical products such as hard disk drives.
 The extracted NdFeB powder is in the form of an alloy which can be re-processed into different forms which can be sold back into the supply chain for rare earth magnets.
-The company’strategy is supported by 25% shareholder, Maginito Limited, a subsidiary of AIM/TSXV listed Mkango Resources and technology metals investor, Talaxis Limited.

 Rare earth magnets